stdlib-js/metadata-action/README.md

   * `metadata`: The array of metadata extracted from the commit messages.

 Metadata should be supplied as a block of YAML code in the commit message enclosed with `---` characters at the beginning and end of the block.
-The metadata blocks from all commit message in a push or pull request is parsed and stored in the output `metadata` array.
+The metadata blocks from all commit message in a push or pull request are parsed and stored in the output `metadata` array.
 For example, take the following commit message:

 ```txt
 This commit has a metadata block.